qiskit-community/prototype-entanglement-forging/README.md

 ## Documentation
 The documentation for this module is structured around four functions:
 - [Tutorials](./documentation/1-tutorials/): to teach a beginner user how the module works
-- [How-to guides](./documentation/2-how_to_guides/): to show how to apply the module to solve a problem
-- [A reference guide](./documentation/3-reference_guide/): technical description of the machinery of the module
+- [A reference guide](./documentation/2-reference_guide/): technical description of the machinery of the module
-- [Explanatory material](./documentation/4-explanatory_material/): discussion of concepts and further reading
+- [Explanatory material](./documentation/3-explanatory_material/): discussion of concepts and further reading

 The documentation can be found in the [documentation](./documentation/) directory.